How many social networks have you signed up for?

-Chances are if you are marketer you have an account on Twitter, Facebook and hopefully also Google Plus and Pinterest.
-Right now those are the four “hot” networks and the best places to promote your brand and your content.
+If you are marketer, chances are you have an account on Twitter, Facebook and hopefully also Pinterest.
+Right now these are the “hot” networks and the best places to promote your brand and your content.

 But of course saying that is easier than actually doing it…